 Needless to say, Sea Cliff is one of San Francisco's most elite residential areas. if you can afford to live there, it’s well worth it.
 If you don’t live in Sea Cliff, though, it is worth the trip on a Sunday morning.

-Though the homes are concentrated on the east side of the neighborhood, Sea Cliff actually includes Land’s End, Sutro Baths, the Legion of Honor museum, and other attractions.
-The area isn’t really serviced by public transportation (the closest is the 29-line as it enters the Presidio) so it’s easiest to drive in.
+Sea Cliff homes are concentrated on the east side of the neighborhood and includes Land’s End, Sutro Baths, the Legion of Honor museum, and other attractions.
+The area isn’t serviced by public transportation (the closest is the 29-line as it enters the Presidio) so it’s easiest to drive in.
 There is plenty of street parking (as long as there isn’t something special happening at the Palace of the Legion of Honor).

 Mostly, though, you’ll just want to wander the streets, imagining when it would be like to live there.
 There is no shortage of incredible houses to choose from.
 If one is not in the architectural style you prefer, it will be a very short walk until you find one that is to your liking.
 Imagine yourself sipping your morning coffee, looking out those giant windows at the Golden Gate bridge.
 Perhaps you’ll see your neighbor walking their dog past your house.

 Contact Missy Wyant Smit to find Victorian houses, mansions, estates & luxury homes for sale in Sea Cliff.